bnb999/bnb999/README.md

 # 👋 Hey there, I'm Abdelmounaim Bounab!

-## 🚀 About Me

-I'm a driven State Engineer in Computer Systems Engineering graduated from Higher School of Computer Science and a current student of Artificial Intelligence at Paris Vincennes University.
+I'm State Engineer in Computer Systems Engineering graduated from Higher School of Computer Science and a current student of Artificial Intelligence at Paris Vincennes University.
 With a passion for technology and innovation, I'm always exploring the exciting realms of AI, Data Science, Dev and IoT.

 <h3 align="left">Languages and Tools:</h3>